 Where do you live now and how long have you been there?

 We are living in Tokyo, Japan in a leafy suburb as close to beautiful cherry blossom spots as it is to hipster hang-out areas.
 We are loving it.
 My husband moved here a year ahead of us, so he has been here for 4, while the rest of us will have been here 3 years in July.

 As said – it is very easy to get to the City from here.
-It is in a neigborhood with many Embassies and Official Residences, so there are not many skyscrapers around us.
-We have a beautiful park across the street and the neighborhood has a lot of expat families which makes it fun for our daughter.
+It is in a neighbourhood with many Embassies and Official Residences, so there are not many skyscrapers around us.
+We have a beautiful park across the street and the neighbourhood has a lot of expat families which makes it fun for our daughter.

 I don’t feel any frustrations towards the host country.
 It has been a very pleasant journey so far and I am grateful for all the insights I have developed just from my interactions here and dealing with the Japanese and their way of living.
 I have a new respect for the elderly and their attitudes towards ageing.
 They have been incredible hosts to all nations during the Rugby World Cup last year and overall they have treated me and my family with the utmost respect and dignity.
 I am not yet sure how they will deal with a severe outbreak here in Japan and if their handling of that would cause frustration, but we hope not.

-9. Do you have any tips for anyone in lock down or self isolation?
+Do you have any tips for anyone in lockdown or self-isolation?

 I think one can easily get sucked into mindless scrolling of social media.
 That has been the biggest pitfall of this isolation at home.
 We had to find a new normal.
 Routine is important, so I decided to design a new daily plan for myself within my “new normal”.
 This would hopefully help to not eat out of boredom, getting distracted to the point of dysfunction or to start feeling hopeless.